 This article will attempt to show why this is not entirely true.

 Key to blog text;

 Bold highlighting = Important terms and concepts.
 Blue highlighting = Words, terms, and concepts containing primarily a spiritual sense or TRUTH.
 Red highlighting = Words, terms, and concepts containing a sense directly related to The Lord Himself or LOVE.
 Gray highlighting = Words, terms, and concepts relating to Evil and Hell.
 Italic letters in (parentheses) = My emphasis

 The Bible seems to contain contradictions

-But as any student of the Bible may discover, there seem to be many contradictory statements.
-Especially in the teachings of the Apostle Paul and especially in the Book of Galatians.
+But as any student of the Bible may discover, there seem to be many contradictory statements contained within this book.
+Especially in the teachings of the Apostle Paul and in particular the Book of Galatians.
 This book gives an account of what could be called the “old school religion” (Judaism), vs the “new school religion” (Christianity).
 Paul had traveled this region previously and had planted churches there.
 However, in his absence, the old school church had come in and won over some converts back from the new school church.
-At the very least the gospel he had preached was significantly watered down.
+At the very least the gospel he had preached to them before was significantly watered down.
 This letter from Paul to the Galatians is an attempt to correct the errors of theology and doctrine being taught in these churches.